 |

 Norton starts a bit cheaper than Sophos.
-It also has numerous plans to fit different needs, depending on the number of devices you want coverage for and the features that come with the plan.
+It also has numerous plan tiers, with the price depending on the number of devices you want coverage for and the features that come with the plan.

-The most you will pay for Norton is $99.99/first yr if you choose Norton Select + LifeLock.
-That plan protects up to 10 devices and has the most features offered, like dark web monitoring and identity protection.
+The most you will pay for Norton is $99.99/yr (first year only) if you choose Norton Select with LifeLock.
+That plan protects up to 10 devices and has the most features offered, like a VPN, parental controls, and identity theft protection.

 Norton picked its Deluxe plan as the best value, and we agree.
-For $49.99/first yr, you’ll get protection for five devices, 50 GB of cloud backup, parental controls, a privacy monitor, and other features.
+For $49.99/yr (first year only), you’ll get protection for five devices, 50 GB of cloud backup, parental controls, and other cybersecurity features.

 The only difference between Sophos plans is the number of years you want to be covered.
 With Sophos, you can get antivirus protection for one, two, or three years.

 Sophos includes a 30-day money-back guarantee to try the product risk free.
 Norton provides a 60-day money-back guarantee, which is plenty of time to decide if the product is right for you.
-The best antivirus programs give you the options you want at prices you can afford, and Norton does this exceptionally well.
+Both offer 30-day free trials as well, so you have plenty of time to determine which antivirus is best for you.

 Norton vs. Sophos: features